 The mining companies chomping at the bit to blast open Wisconsin’s landscape and fill it in with battery acid aren’t even Wisconsin-owned.
 Aquila Resources is Canadian, while others are based in western states, southern states, and even South America.

 It is Aquila Resources that has been buying up mining exploration rights, drilling test holes in our landscapes, and proposing projects quietly here in Wisconsin.
 Its fingers are in potential mining areas like the Bend Deposit, the Reef Site, and the Back 40 Mine – just across the border in Michigan.
 Aquila clearly has a plan.
-If Toxic Tom has his way, he’s going to help them bring it to fruition.

 Many communities across the Midwest have fallen prey to the mining companies’ bait and switch routine.
 They come in promising plentiful, long-term jobs and economic development but the reality is the opposite.